-Interpretation of a hoc program may be interrupted with one or two ^C typed at the terminal.
-Generally, one ^C is preferred because while the interpreter is busy it will wait until it reaches a safe place (won't be in the middle of updating an internal data structure) before it halts and waits for further input.
-Two situations may necessitate the second ^C. If the program is waiting inside a system call, e.g. waiting for console input.
-If the program is executing a compiled function that is taking so long that program control doesn't reach a known safe place in a reasonable time.
-If the interpreter is in an infinite loop, as in
+Generally one ^C is preferred, because this allows the interpreter to reach a safe place before it halts execution.
+Two ^C will interrupt the interpreter immediately, even if it is in the middle of updating an internal data structure.
+There are two situations in which the second ^C may be necessary:

+- 1. if the program is waiting inside a system call, e.g. waiting for console input. - 2. if the program is executing a compiled function that is taking so long that program control doesn't reach a known safe place in a reasonable time.